sanjit16882/agent-platform/agenthub-vscode-extension/README.md

 # AgentHub VS Code Extension

+A generic VS Code extension for integrating with AgentHub platforms.
 Integrate AI agents directly into your VS Code workflow for testing, security analysis, code generation, and more.

+This extension can be configured to work with any AgentHub instance or compatible AI agent platform.

 ## Features